paezha/University-AI-Panel/README.md

 of the technology, at least), is that conversations around it quickly turn into a [Gish Gallop](https://en.wikipedia.org/wiki/Gish_gallop), a rhetorical device where a party makes an overwhelming number of arguments with little regard to their accuracy or strength.
-In the case of AI, critics are forced to respond to every single propounded use case with in-depth analysis, which usually is much more time consuming than making all sorts of claims to begin with[^18].
+To be sure, AIs *can* do some things well, but critics are forced to respond to every single propounded use case with in-depth analysis, which usually is much more time consuming than making the unsubstantiated and/or misleading claims of the gallop itself[^19].
+Proponents of AI can always admit that, ok, AIs do not actually do *that one thing*, but what about the myriad of other things that people say they do?

-A second discoursive device deployed by proponents of AI is an informal fallacy known as [The False Dilemma](https://en.wikipedia.org/wiki/False_dilemma): adopt AI or fail to level up.
+A second discursive device deployed by proponents of AI is an informal fallacy known as [The False Dilemma](https://en.wikipedia.org/wiki/False_dilemma): adopt AI or fail to level up.

-In what follows, I do not plan to confront every single possible use case of AI as doing so plays into the intent of the Gish Gallop[^19], which is to defeat criticism by flooding the zone.
-As well, I reject the dilemma posed by the purveyors of hype, and I remain convinced that there are multiple other ways for teaching and learning to be excellent that do not require AI, and do not require the moral, environmental, social compromises demanded by AI\[^Most discussions of AI as an everything tool acknowledge \].
+In what follows, it is not my intention to confront every single possible use case of AI in teaching and learning, since doing so plays into the intent of the Gish Gallop[^20], namely to defeat criticism by flooding the zone.
+As well, I reject the dilemma posed by the purveyors of hype, and I remain convinced that there are multiple ways to excel at teaching and learning that do not require AI, let alone the moral, environmental, and social compromises demanded by AI[^21].

 ## But really, what do AIs do?

-GenAIs are *deep learning models* (IBM 2021b), so called because they are neural networks with *depth*, meaning many, many hidden layers.
+GenAIs are *deep learning models* (IBM 2021b), so-called because they are neural networks with *depth*, meaning many, many hidden layers.
 As an example, Large Language Models (such as those behind OpenAI’s ChatGPT, Microsoft’s Copilot, Google’s Gemini, and facebook’s LLaMA) are